mrmanian/Pirate-Chat/README.md

         exit()

 This should create the table from the `models.py` file and now the code will work!

+#### **Run the Unit Tests**

+I have configured all the files into the repository already so to run the unit tests, run the following command on the root directory.

+        coverage run -m --source=. unittest tests/*.py && coverage html

 #### **Deploy to Heroku and setup Heroku database**